Interview Query

 • Behavioral Interview with a focus on leadership principles.

 • Statistics and Product-Sense interview with a data scientist.
-This interview round assesses your basic knowledge of data science concepts and metric definition.
+This interview round assesses your basic knowledge of data science concepts and metric definitions.

-Business case studies are a key part of BI interviews, and it helps to practice with as many mock interviews as possible.
-Here is one such example, a walk-through of a business intelligence mock interview:
+Business case studies are a key part of BI interviews, and they help to practice with as many mock interviews as possible.
+Here is one such example: a walk-through of a business intelligence mock interview:

 Duplicate Product